 Recently, my husband and I enjoyed a kids free trip to Aruba with a bunch of our friends.
 A close friend decided to go the destination wedding route and we were thrilled when they landed on Aruba, and more specifically the Aruba Marriott Resort & Stellaris.
-While we’ve been to Aruba many times in the past, we never stayed at the Marriott — most recently we stayed stayed at the Hilton twice (both when it was a Hilton property and the former Radisson).
+While we’ve been to Aruba many times in the past, we have never stayed at the Marriott — most recently we stayed stayed at the Hilton twice (both when it was a Hilton property and the former Radisson).
 I’ve heard great things about the Marriott resort and it definitely lived up to our expectations.

 This property requires 50,000 points a night for a free night, which is definitely a lot of points, but during peak times, this property can easy go for well over $500 a night.
 And if you are looking to stay 5 nights or more, remember you receive your 5th night free on a points redemption which definitely brings your points per night down a ton.
-Both the Starwood Preferred Guest® Credit Card from American Express and the Marriott Rewards Premier Plus Credit Card are two great ways to earn Marriott points to redeem for a free night at this property.

 We personally opted to pay for our stay since we were able to get a rate of $199/night (wedding rate), but the taxes and fees definitely added up.
 If you are looking for a deal, I recommend visiting in the Fall to find a reasonable rate per night.

 Even though we were there during an off-peak time in October, the resort was 100% full.
 Due to the high occupancy rate, we were not upgraded to a suite (we are Marriott Platinum members), but they did manage put us in an partial ocean view room.
 Initially I was a little disappointed since in my experience “partial” ocean view rooms mean if you stand on your balcony and pretty much wrap yourself around you can see a slice of the ocean.
 However, I was quite wrong!
 At the Aruba Marriott Stellaris, we had a fabulous view of the ocean, despite the “partial” name in the room description.
-From my understand, there are no parking lot views so all rooms have some sort of picturesque view.
+From my understanding, there are no parking lot views so all rooms have some sort of picturesque view.

 The rooms were quite large and welcoming.
 In addition to the King size bed in the room we had a pull out couch.
 Although this was a parents only trip, this would have been great if we brought our kids along!
 The rooms could easily fit a family of four without an issue.